 Think minimalism, matte black, metals and mesh with a pop of colour.
 The industrial look that has crept into bathroom renovations will remain a strong trend in 2019.

-Andy Grigor, Head of Design & Innovation at Methven, says that the trend towards softer and more tactile versions of industrial materials in the bathroom will be popular in residential homes in the New year.
+Andy Grigor, Head of Design & Innovation at Methven, says that the trend towards softer and more tactile versions of industrial materials in new and existing bathroom renovations will be popular in residential homes in 2019.